xJonathanLEI/veedo-rs/README.md

 A major goal of `veedo-rs` is to be the fastest VeeDo implementation, enabling it to act as a reference for calculating the required iterations needed for any specific amount of delay.
 Therefore, performance of the library is actively monitored.
 A patch would not be merged if it introduces performance regression.

-To run the benchmark of computing 100,000 iterations:
+To run the benchmark of computing 100,000 iterations (in both directions):

 ```console
 cargo bench